mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 routing algorithm.
 The two parameters that control the routing choice are router and router_options.
 The router options are specific to a particular router and are used to modify the behavior of the router.
-The read connection router can be passed options of master, slave or synced, an example of configuring a service to use this router and limiting the choice of servers to those in slave state would be as follows.
+The read connection router can be passed options of `master`, `slave` or `synced`, an example of configuring a service to use this router and limiting the choice of servers to those in `slave` state would be as follows.

 ```